gcallah/Rationalism/AntiRats2/FirstDrafts/shackle.md

 always incomplete and uncompleteable.
 The mutual rivalry alone of the members of any skein would obscure the meaning of the assignment of degrees of positive confidence... in the members.
-Their liability in principle to an indefinite extension of their numbers seems to destroy any such meaning." (p.
-13)
+Their liability in principle to an indefinite extension of their numbers seems to destroy any such meaning."
+(2014: 13)

 If the utilitarian moralist cannot even conceivably imagine all of the possible outcomes of her potential action, let alone assign a meaningful probability to